-Making people's homes a better world, and our world a better home of HUL's Revenues 31% of Earnings Before Interest and Tax
+Making people's homes a better world, and our world a better home

 We are a business of leading Fabric and Household Care brands such as Surf excel, Wheel, Rin, Comfort, Vim, and Domex.
 Our aim is to offer products that are superior, sustainable, and provide great value.